 Although the ECBC does cover a small part of the residential sector, the majority do not apply and their energy and emissions savings potential are not addressed.
 Residential buildings, which represent the largest share of India’s future building stock, have no dedicated building code: this must become a national priority.

 We see a huge potential for energy savings and CO2 mitigation in the Indian building sector, and a massive lock-in risk.
 At current rates of code adoption, building energy demand in India will increase by five times that of 2005 levels by 2050 representing a lock-in of about 1.2 Gt of CO2 emissions.
 If no actions are taken the residential building stock will increase its energy use by around 800% and CO2 emissions by 840% compared to the baseline year of 2005.
 Currently there is very little coverage of the residential sector by India’s ECBC.

-to develop a project focusing on the development of simple to implement thermal-comfort based design guidelines for urban multi-family buildings.
-The residential buildings consume three times the electricity consumed by commercial buildings, and represent 8 to 10 times greater floor area as compared to the commercial sector.
+Residential buildings consume three times the electricity consumed by commercial buildings, and represent 8 to 10 times greater floor area as compared to the commercial sector.
 Growth in residential floor area is also predicted to be substantially larger than commercial.
-The current building energy codes fail to address the energy and emissions savings potential from this sector.
-There is an urgent need to understand this savings potential and how it can be addressed effectively in order to avoid long-term lock in of inefficient, high energy consuming building structures.
+There is an urgent need to understand this savings potential and how it can be addressed effectively in order to avoid long-term lock in of inefficient, high energy consuming buildings.